PsyMo: A Dataset for Estimating Self-Reported Psychological Traits from Gait: Conclusions

 \section{Conclusions}

-In this work, we proposed PsyMo, a dataset containing 14,976 walking sequences captured with commodity video surveillance hardware and annotated with 17 self-reported psychological attributes.
-PsyMo contains 312 subjects walking in different 6 viewpoints and 7 variations, including two actions-while-walking / dual-task variations (texting and talking on the phone).
+We proposed PsyMo, a dataset containing 14,976 walking sequences captured with commodity video surveillance hardware and annotated with 17 self-reported psychological attributes.
+It contains 312 subjects walking in different 6 viewpoints and 7 variations, including two actions-while-walking / dual-task variations (texting and talking on the phone).
 The dataset is anonymized, and we release only processed silhouettes extracted by an HTC model \cite{chen2019hybrid}, skeleton sequences extracted with AlphaPose \cite{li2018crowdpose}, and SMPL body meshes extracted with CLIFF \cite{li2022cliff}.
 Additional data modalities and updated representations with improved models will be added over time, if necessary.
 The purpose of PsyMo is to encourage interdisciplinary research into automatic estimation of psychological traits in biomechanical movement.
-Our dataset is challenging and it encourages the development of novel, higher-level architectures that are able to take advantage of multiple walking sequences at the same time.
-Moreover, the natural correlations between psychological subscales can be exploited in a multi-task fashion.

-Due to its size and diversity, PsyMo can also be used to benchmark methods for gait recognition as a drop-in replacement or alongside other popular datasets in this area.
+The dataset is challenging and it encourages the development of novel, higher-level architectures that are able to take advantage of multiple walking sequences at the same time.
+The natural correlations between psychological subscales can be exploited in a multi-task fashion.
+Due to its size and diversity, PsyMo can also be used to benchmark methods for gait recognition as a drop-in replacement or alongside other popular gait datasets.